-He is the Scotland Ambassador for the Fun Palaces campaign undertaking a UK-wide three-year action research project on grassroots participation in arts, sciences and wider cultural engagement.
-In this capacity, he is the Scientist-In-Residence at Voluntary Arts Scotland and shopping centre Ocean Terminal, running Leith Labs.
+He is the Scotland Ambassador for the Fun Palaces campaign undertaking a UK-wide five year cross-sector action research programme on grassroots participation in arts, sciences and wider cultural engagement.
+In this capacity, he was the Scientist-In-Residence at Voluntary Arts Scotland and now the Scottish Libraries Information Council and shopping centre Ocean Terminal, running Leith Labs.

 Lewis has performed and consulted on STEM and public engagement projects across the world, with particular highlights including being involved in the Alan Turing Institute’s STEM Gamechangers programme, part of the Edinburgh March for Science team in 2017 with over 2000 people rallying outside Scottish Parliament, developing the local content with Abu Dhabi Science Festivals, competing in the first Science Show International Cup in Estonia, meeting Michelle Obama at the World Innovation Summit Education 2015 in Qatar, speaking on BBC2 Arts Night with author Meg Rosoff on creativity, and winning the NCCPE Engage STEM 2014 Award for his involvement with the science-theatre show Deadinburgh.